so24def/top10_Kaggle_datathon_e-commerce_customer_classification/README.md

-# Predicting the Customer Segment by using e-commerce data
+# Predicting the Customer Segments by using e-commerce data

 __Problem type: Multiclass Classification__